 |

 The iron hulled 165 ft long steamer S. M. Douglas (formally the White Star) was built in 1897 for the Oakville Navigation company for use as passenger steamer.
-During the summer of 1903 while refitting the White star burned and was... more »
+During the summer of 1903 while refitting the White star burned and was declared a total loss... more »

 |